davilafmx/airbnb_analysis/Read_me-P3.md

 The primary objectives of this project include:

-1. Establishing a connection to SQL PG admin and retrieving Airbnb dataset efficiently.
+1. Establishing a connection to SQL PG admin and retrieving the Airbnb dataset efficiently.
 2. Cleaning and preparing the dataset to ensure data integrity and consistency.
 3. Developed with Python geo.json API visualizations.
-4. Analyzing and visualizing pricing variations based on location, property type, in Kauai.
+4. Analyzing and visualizing pricing variations based on location, and property type, in Kauai.
 5. Examining availability patterns and demand fluctuations across seasons.
 6. Investigating location-based insights for Kauai.
 7. Creating interactive visualizations for user exploration.
-8. * Building a comprehensive dashboard using _____for presenting key insights.

 ### Data Source